esakik/clean-architecture-python/README.md

 ## Overview
 This repository is for understanding "clean architecture".

-## Details
+## Packages
-- app1: Clean Architectures in Python
+- app1: sample app of Clean Architectures in Python

 ## Python version